unChaz/sci-fi-5e/srd/equipment/adventuring_gear.md

 **_Potion of Healing._** A character who drinks the tek red fluid in this vial regains 2d4 + 2 hit points.
 Drinking or administering a potion takes an action.

 **_Pouch._** A cloth or leather pouch can hold up to 20 sling bullets or 50 blowgun needles, among other things.
-A compartmentalized pouch for holding spell components is called a component pouch (described earlier in this section).
+A compartmentalized pouch for holding tek skill components is called a component pouch (described earlier in this section).
 Quiver.
 A quiver can hold up to 20 bullets.
 Ram, Portable.
 You can use a portable ram to break down doors.
 When doing so, you gain a +4 bonus on the Strength check.
 One other character can help you use the ram, giving you advantage on this check.

 **_Rations._** Rations consist of dry foods suitable for extended travel, including jerky, dried fruit, hardtack, and nuts.